Nam In-soon

-Known as a notable feminist activist in South Korea, Nam began her involvement the late 1980s.
+Known for her feminist activism in South Korea, Nam began her involvement in the feminist cause during the late 1980s.
 She has been a member of the National Assembly since 2012.
 She also served as a Vice President of the Democratic Unionist Party and deputy parliamentary leader of New Politics Alliance for Democracy, parties which were predecessors of the Democratic Party.

 Early life

 Born in Incheon, Nam attended for Songlim Primary School, Soongduck Women Secondary School, and Inil Women High School.
-She studied Korean language at Capital Women College of Education (currently Sejong University) in the late 1970s.
-During this time, her dream career changed from a Korean lecturer to a labour activist after she saw serious suppression of women's trade unions.
+She studied Korean at Capital Women College of Education (currently Sejong University) in the late 1970s.
+During this time, her dream career changed from a Korean lecturer to a labour activist after she saw the suppression of women's trade unions.
 She joined a protest against the university's management, after which her education was suspended.
 For a while, she learned to sew and temporarily worked at a factory before she was readmitted to university, finally earning her bachelor's degree.
 She also earned a master's degree in Social Welfare from Anglican Church University in Seoul.

 Activist career

 Nam began her activist career in the Korean labour and feminist movement in 1988, when she joined and became the assistant administrator for the House of Sharing for Working Women in Incheon.
 Then, she became a co-founder of the Women Labour Committee of Incheon and served as the secretary-general and vice president.
-Since 1994, she also held roles of secretary-general and executive director in Korean Women's Associations United, where she worked for 17 years.
+Since 1994, she has also held the roles of secretary-general and executive director in Korean Women's Associations United, where she worked for 17 years.

-As a feminist activist, she contributed in various establishments, including the enactment of Anti-Domestic Violence Act and Anti-Prostitution Act, amendment of Infant Care Act and Maternity Protection Act, introduction of gender quota system, establishment of Ministry of Women, and the abolition of patriarchal family system.
+As a feminist activist, she contributed to various establishments, including the enactment of Anti-Domestic Violence Act and Anti-Prostitution Act, amendment of Infant Care Act and Maternity Protection Act, introduction of gender quota system, establishment of Ministry of Women, and the abolition of patriarchal family system.
 Organizations that she has worked for include: Citizens' Solidarity for General Election, Solidarity Congress of Civil Society Organisations, Seoul Metropolitan Government, The Ombudsman of Korea, the Supreme Court of South Korea, National Human Rights Commission, Korean Broadcasting System (KBS), and the Ministry of Women.